So what's the big deal?

 What you can do to help:

-As a parent or caregiver, you have an important role in protecting children from e-cigarettes.
+As a parent or caregiver, you are essential in protecting children from e-cigarettes.

 It’s never too late.